-According to the surveys conducted by AMR Research, supply chain executives claim that the most challenging risk in managing their supply chains belongs to supply risks.
+According to the surveys conducted by Gartner, supply chain executives claim that the most challenging risk in managing their supply chains belongs to supply risks.
 The survey is primarily dominated by manufacturing and retail executives, and in these industries, there is always a third-party manufacturer with ample capacity.

 In the attached pages, I present my views on several agricultural supply risks.